- Make a Donation

 Each and every day, Syria’s children are seeing horrors no child should see and suffering emotional wounds that may never heal.
 One of these children is 5-year-old Amena.* To escape the nightmares of life in Syria, Amena and her family fled their home and attempted to cross the Mediterranean Sea.
 A terrible risk, but Amena’s desperate father had no other choice to save his children.

 Watch Amena’s dramatic rescue at sea and recovery from near certain death.
 With the help of supporters like you, we can save more children like Amena.

 Save the Children has worked in the Middle East for decades.
 Since 2012, we’ve led a large, complex response to the war in Syria, reaching children and families in besieged areas, refugee camps and host communities.
 Despite extreme challenges, we’ve helped more than 3.3 million people inside Syria, including more than 2.1 million children.

 Thanks to supporters like you, we’re doing whatever it takes to ensure children inside Syria are safe, cared for and learning.
-In addition to lifesaving services and supplies, we provide child-focused mental health care, such as Health and Education through the Arts (HEART), our innovative, art-based psychosocial program.
+In addition to lifesaving services and supplies, we provide child-focused mental health care, such as Healing and Education through the Arts (HEART), our innovative, art-based psychosocial program.
 And we set up safe places for children in crisis to learn, play and socialize, critical for child development.